Bmdawley22/Project_1/README.md

 Description:

-The classic Connect Four game with a twist.
-Still the same two player game with the same goal (connect four game pieces in a row).
-However, in Ultimate Connect Four, users will be able to choose various game board shapes with potential barriers within the board along with the number of slots to add to the strategy.
+The classic Connect Four game is now available on the web.
+The same two player game with the same look and feel as the classic game.
+The game involves two players that alternate turns until the game is won.
+The object of the game is for a player to connect four game pieces in a row either hroizontally, vertically, or diagonally.
 Gravity will be present on the screen to present the same feel as the original game.
+The user selects "clicks" the column they wish to drop the piece and the piece will drop to the correct slot

 Minimal Viable Product Goals:
     - Display Board